 Modernization of cathedral was made during the reign of Louis XIV and Louis XV.
 Many beautiful stained glass windows were considered to be too dark by priests and in 1786 were ordered to be replaced by clear glass.
-Happily the rose windows were left intact.
+Happily, the rose windows were left intact.
 Many tombs and statues were removed from the cathedral.

-One of the worst periods in the history of cathedral was French Revolution.
+One of the worst periods in the history of the cathedral was the French Revolution.
 Many unique works of art were destroyed and plundered in 1793 – most of the large sculptures were damaged.
 Thus the heads of the sculptures of Judean kings in the south facade were chopped – crowd thought that these statues show French kings.
-These heads were found in 1977 – and are in the National museum of Middle Ages now.
+These heads were found in 1977 – and are in the National Museum of Middle Ages now.

 Cathedral was reverted to the invented cults of revolutionaries and finally was used as a warehouse for the food.

 The situation normalized in 1801 when the worship in cathedral was renewed.